project-chip/connectedhomeip/docs/silabs/thread/CHIP_TOOL.md

 > `$ mattertool buildCT`

-The mattertool script centralizes and simplifies the use of ChipTool and starting a clean thread network.
+The mattertool script centralizes and simplifies the use of chiptool and starting a clean thread network.

 <br>